BenAlston/stalkie_ref_genome_assembly/README_ASSEMBLY.md

 * Made hifiasm_hic.sh, for when Omni-C arrives

 ## incorporating Hi-C
-* hifiasm is able to integrate Hi-C directly into the assembly, but lots of manual curration is still needed
+* hifiasm is able to integrate Hi-C directly into the assembly, but scaffolding and manual curation is still needed
 * going to run all on the tdal ref for simplicity

 ### Yahs